ncl-cancer-alliance/cancer_fingertips/README.md

 #### Added
 - Initial working version of the project.

+### [1.1.0] - 2025-09-30
+#### Modified
+- Changed API download code to pull data per area iteratively instead of all at once to prevent failure due to excessive data downloading.

 ## Licence
 This repository is dual licensed under the [Open Government v3]([https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/) & MIT.
 All code can outputs are subject to Crown Copyright.